walles/exactype/README.md

 place) frame above the keyboard
 * Condition audio / vibration feedback on how close the hit was to the key we think the user pressed.
+* When the keyboard pops up, hint user what the Action swipe up will do.
 * Hint user to swipe right for space unless (s)he has already done that
 * Hint user to swipe right twice for . unless (s)he has already done that
 * Hint user to swipe right three times for ... unless (s)he has already done that